tlucch/Qatar2022-Panini-Statistics/README.md

 * `Standard Deviation`: 815

 This means that 68.2% of the simluations made needed to buy between 3659 and 5289 stickers in order to finish the album.

-## Trading

-The "Trading" code is still in development.
-In this simulation trading is allowed between participants.
-The objective is to know how many stickers are needed to buy to complete the album when you can trade stickers with other people.